PitiGo/CozyUI/LOCAL_INFERENCE.md

 │                                                             │
 │  WebGPU Status:                                            │
 │  ├── Detection: ✅ Working                                  │
-│  └── Used for: Text-to-Image, Image processing             │
+│  └── Used for: Image processing (not text-to-image yet)    │ │                                                             │
-│                                                             │
 └─────────────────────────────────────────────────────────────┘
 ```